unifiedcontrolsystem/dai-ds/README.md

 for the system.
 Then stop using the services (see below).
 If you are behind a proxy please make sure that the no_proxy and NO_PROXY environmental variables have the "_.local_" domain excluded from the proxy lookups.
 The non-domain alias name "_am01-nmn_" is required only for the voltdb container to start correctly.
+Also you must set the hostname to "_am01-nmn.local_".

 Testing and Evaluation on One Host (Docker and Eventsim)
 ---------------------------------------------------------